Please see some ideas for fundraising below and also see our page of current events.

 For parents, the stress of finding out that a child has a heart condition – quite often before the baby is born, sometimes after a struggle to get health problems diagnosed, or at a later stage as a result of another illness – means support from someone who has been through the same experience can significantly ease the stress and reduce the feeling of isolation.
 Heartline Families is there for them, to offer support for the child and their family.

-Heartline provides support through an Online Forum for parents to discuss issues privately, on this website.
+Heartline provides support through both a public and a private Facebook Forum for parents to discuss issues privately, on this website.

 We also supply a comprehensive handbook ‘Heart Children’ and leaflets for children and parents, including our award-winning Dental Care leaflet.